 - In Fiscal Year 2016/17 a total of 17 referrals were made for members of underserved populations (several individuals referred met the criteria for underserved population in two demographic categories) - Three (3) of the individuals who were members of underserved populations participated in the program to which they were referred. - In Fiscal Year 2017/18, seventeen (17) of the 20 individuals who received treatment were members of underserved populations (several individuals referred met the criteria for underserved population in two demographic categories)

-The following are ways in which SJCBHS and the Suicide Prevention Program encourage access to services and follow through.
+Encouraging Access to Services and Follow Through The following are ways in which SJCBHS and the Suicide Prevention Program encourage access to services and follow through.